 By Jill Brooke

-Like Priyanka Chopra Jonas introduced her pals and hubby musician Nick Jonas to Diwali, a five-day religious celebration which symbolizes the spiritual “victory of light over darkness and knowledge over ignorance,” I love learning about the festival of lights, which is celebrated in November by members of Hindu, Sikh, Jain, and some Buddhist communities.
+Like Priyanka Chopra Jonas introduced her pals and hubby musician Nick Jonas to Diwali, a five-day religious celebration which symbolizes the spiritual “victory of light over darkness and knowledge over ignorance,” I love learning about the festival of lights, which is celebrated Monday, October 24th by members of Hindu, Sikh, Jain, and some Buddhist communities.

 “With the blessings of Goddess Mahalakshmi, we invite her grace and abundance into our home,” Chopra captioned her Instagram post.
 “Happy Diwali.”